“WHAT IS GOOD NUTRITION?”

 What would your answer be?
 Have you ever considered your nutrition philosophy or lack thereof?
 How do you live?
 How do you eat?
 Do the foods you eat reflect the lifestyle you want to have?

 Eating food is something the fortunate get to do daily and yet it is one of the least thought about activities we partake in.
 Maybe we don’t see the risks, maybe we don’t know the benefits or maybe food is a reward that we aren’t willing to give up.
 If you look at the statistics for where we are headed nutritionally and health-wise as a country in 2050 the future isn’t getting better.
-In fact, it’s getting worse.
-As obesity rates climb childhood type II diabetes and the number of lifestyle-related diseases rise[i].
+In fact, it’s getting worse; as obesity rates climb, childhood type II diabetes increases and the number of lifestyle-related diseases rise[i].
 Great news for Big Pharma, fast food and advertising companies.
+Unfortunately it isn’t for us, the people we love and the world we want to impact.

 Yet, we’ve never lived in a time with more choice.
 Eating healthy today is easier than it’s ever been in human history.
 You have the power to choose what goes into your body and how much you consume —a choice that affects not only you but those around you.